 Our state has anti-shackling laws in place, preventing women from being chained to their hospital beds during labor.
 But that doesn’t mean they can’t be chained afterward.

 The ritual my sister underwent Tuesday and Wednesday wasn’t an unusual occurrence.
 In prison, 4 percent to 7 percent of women are pregnant on arrival.

-The vast majority of women in prison are incarcerated for nonviolent offenses.
-(Plus, even those incarcerated for violent offenses aren’t likely to pull a fast one while they’re in labor.)
-Virtually none are “flight risks.”
+Virtually no pregnant people in prison are so-called “flight risks.”
 In The Root, advocate Malika Saada Saar writes, “Anyone who has given birth, indeed, any person who has witnessed the birthing process, knows that the prospect of a woman in childbirth trying to run away or tackle a corrections officer is almost comical.”
 Yet because during the wildly tumultuous hours of labor and birth, these women are outside of prison walls, they’re tightly restricted, permitted virtually no contact with their loved ones.

 Several hours after giving birth, my sister was allowed a phone call.
 She dialed my mother, who called me up and clicked on speaker mode.
 My sister held the phone up close to the baby’s shrieking mouth.
 Her voice reverberating with joy and pain, my sister asked, “Do you hear her screaming?
 Isn’t she amazing?”

 My sister and her baby were granted 24 hours together.
 And then it was over: She was cuffed and shuttled away, back to prison, where she’ll serve two and a half more months.